High Court (Kenya): Jurisdiction

 The High Court is also a court of admiralty, and exercises admiralty jurisdiction in all matters arising on the high seas, or in territorial waters, or upon any lake or other navigable inland waters in Kenya.

-Organization & Administration
+Organization and administration

-Stations & Divisions
+Stations and divisions

-There are forty five High Court stations and seven High Court Sub registries spread throughout 46 Counties in Kenya, with ongoing work to ensure that each of the 47 Counties has at least one High Court station.
+There are forty five High Court stations and seven High Court Sub registries spread throughout 47 Counties in Kenya, with ongoing work to ensure that each of the 47 Counties has at least one High Court station.

-In stations like Nairobi, Mombasa and Kisumu where the High Court has a heavy caseload and multiple Judges, the Court is divided into Divisions.
+In stations like Nairobi, Mombasa and Kisumu where the High Court has a heavy caseload and multiple judges, the Court is divided into Divisions.
 Each station or division is headed by a Presiding Judge.
 The Divisions are: